 SUMMARY

-• CARTITUDE-1 is a phase 1b/2, open label, multicenter study of CARVYKTI in patients with relapsed or refractory multiple myeloma (RRMM) after ≥ 3 prior lines of therapy (LOT) including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-CD38 monoclonal antibody (mAb).1-3
+• CARTITUDE-1 is a phase 1b/2, open label, multicenter study of CARVYKTI in patients with relapsed or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy (LOTs) including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-cluster of differentiation (CD) 38 monoclonal antibody (mAb).1-4

-• Lin Y et al (2023)3 reported that, at a median follow-up of 29.9 months post-CARVYKTI infusion (N=97), 35 deaths occurred: 6 were treatment-related adverse events [AEs], 12 were due to unrelated AEs, and 17 resulted from progressive disease.
+• Lin et al (2023)3 reported 35 deaths after CARVYKTI infusion, at a median follow-up of 29.9 months (N=97): 6 were treatment-related adverse events (AEs), 12 were due to unrelated AEs, and 17 resulted from progressive disease.

-• CARTITUDE-2 is a phase 2, open-label, multicohort, single-arm, multicenter study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.4
+• CARTITUDE-2 is a phase 2, open-label, multicohort, single-arm, multicenter study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.5

-• Cohort A evaluates patients with RRMM who received 1-3 prior LOT and are refractory to lenalidomide.5-8
+• Cohort A evaluates patients with RRMM who received 1-3 prior LOTs and are refractory to lenalidomide.6-9

-• Cohort B evaluates patients with early relapse (≤12 months after frontline therapy or ≤12 months after autologous stem cell transplant [ASCT]).10-12
+• Cohort B evaluates patients with early relapse (≤12 months after frontline therapy or ≤12 months after autologous stem cell transplant [ASCT]).11-13

-• Hillengas et al (2023)7 reported that, at a median follow-up of 27.9 months, 4 deaths had occurred after CARVYKTI infusion.
+• Hillengass et al (2023)8 reported 4 deaths after CARVYKTI infusion, at a median follow-up of 27.9 months.
 The reasons for death were as follows: progressive disease (n=3) and cardiac arrest (n=1).

-• Cohort C evaluates patients with RRMM with prior exposure to a PI, immunomodulatory drug, and an anti-CD38 mAb, and a B-cell maturation antigen (BCMA) bispecific antibody (BsAb) or antibody-drug conjugate (ADC).13,14
+• Cohort C evaluates patients with RRMM with prior exposure to a PI, immunomodulatory drug, and an anti-CD38 mAb, and a B-cell maturation antigen (BCMA) bispecific antibody (BsAb) or antibody-drug conjugate (ADC).14,15

-• Cohen et al (2022)14 reported that, at a median follow-up of 18 months, a total of 12 deaths had occurred after CARVYKTI infusion.
+• Cohen et al (2022)15 reported 12 deaths after CARVYKTI infusion, at a median follow-up of 18 months.
 Of these, 7 occurred in the ADC-exposed group and 5 in the BsAb-exposed group.

-• Cohort D evaluates patients with RRMM who achieved less than a complete response (<CR) after frontline ASCT, with or without lenalidomide maintenance.4,15
+• Cohort D evaluates patients with RRMM who achieved less than a complete response (<CR) after frontline ASCT, with or without lenalidomide maintenance.5,16,17

-• CARTITUDE-4 is a phase 3, open-label, multicenter study evaluating CARVYKTI versus standard care regimens, DARZALEX FASPRO (daratumumab and hyaluronidase), pomalidomide, and dexamethasone (DPd) or pomalidomide, bortezomib, and dexamethasone (PVd), in patients with RRMM who received 1-3 prior LOT, including a proteasome inhibitor and an immunomodulatory drug, and are refractory to lenalidomide.16,17
+• CARTITUDE-4 is a phase 3, open-label, multicenter study evaluating CARVYKTI versus standard care regimens, DARZALEX FASPRO (daratumumab and hyaluronidase), pomalidomide, and dexamethasone (DPd) or pomalidomide, bortezomib, and dexamethasone (PVd), in patients with RRMM who received 1-3 prior LOTs, including a PI and an immunomodulatory drug, and are refractory to lenalidomide.18,19

-• Costa et al (2024)18 reported that, at a median follow-up of 15.9 months among patients who received 1 prior LOT, 11 patients in each of the CARVYKTI and standard care arms died.
+• Costa et al (2024)20 reported 11 deaths in each of the CARVYKTI and standard care arms among patients who received 1 prior LOT, at a median follow-up of 15.9 months.
 Of these patients, 7 patients in the CARVYKTI arm and 9 patients in the standard care arm had functionally high-risk MM.

-• The Food and Drug Administration Oncologic Drugs Advisory Committee (ODAC) reviewed the overall survival data and the risk and benefit of CARVYKTI from the CARTITUDE-4 clinical trial in March 2024.19
+• The Food and Drug Administration (FDA) Oncologic Drugs Advisory Committee (ODAC) reviewed the overall survival (OS) data and the risk and benefit of CARVYKTI from the CARTITUDE-4 clinical trial in March 2024.21

 PRODUCT LABELING